wkumari/draft-vandergaast-edns-client-subnet/README.md

    FAMILY and ADDRESS data, but should be prepared to handle a REFUSED response if the Intermediate Nameserver that it queries has a policy that denies forwarding of the ADDRESS.
-If there is no ADDRESS set, FAMILY MUST be set to 0.
+If there is no ADDRESS set, i.e. SOURCE PREFIX-LENGTH is set to 0, FAMILY MUST be set to 0.

 7.1.3.
 Forwarding Resolvers